-April 3, 2007 - Hormone therapy may not pose heart risks for all women, a
+April 3, 2007 - Hormone therapy may not pose heart risks for all women, a new report shows.

+Starting hormone therapy within 10 years of menopause does not increase a

 woman’s risk for heart disease, according to a new analysis from the trial that first alerted women to the treatment’s potential health risks.

 Benefit and Harm

 Millions of women abandoned hormones following a WHI report five years ago suggesting an increased risk of heart disease, stroke, breast cancer, and blood clots among older study participants taking estrogen and progestin, compared with women who didn’t take hormones.